ms1-learner/python-02-en/02_classes_modules_and_packages/02_challenge/README.md

+# Challenge 2
+Create an automotive sales system.

-## Part 1: Constructing the Automotive Sales System
+## Part 1
 - Define a Vehicle Class
   - Create a `Vehicle` class in a separate module.
 Attributes should include model, make, year, price, and discount.
 Include methods for setting and getting these attributes.
 - Vehicle Inventory